 The perfect way to travel to Thessaloniki is by train as you get a wonderful view of the passing countryside.
 Thessaloniki is enchanting as it is cosmopolitan.
-It’s a city with the friendly ambiance of a village, and offers a more offbeat energy than Athens does.
+It’s a city with the friendly ambiance of a village and offers more offbeat energy than Athens does.
 The city’s colorful history is waiting to be explored.
 There are vestiges from the Roman Empire, the Venetians, and the Ottomans melding in every corner.
 The hotels in Thessaloniki echo the stunning design of the streets perfectly; we’ve selected the best hotels in Northern Greece for you.

 Apo Poli is the old part of the city that sits on the hilltop.
 It is delightful with fountains and beautiful Byzantine churches, and the bohemian art center of the city.
-If you’re looking for some lesser known sites that are worth the trip, check out Bensousan Han.
+If you’re looking for some lesser-known sites that are worth the trip, check out Bensousan Han.
 This building has most recently become a site for artists and exhibitions to display their works.
 The Pasha Gardens are also beautiful.
 It’s a forgotten green haven near Ano Poli with half-ruined structures and an ethereal view: one of the best sights you’ll see during your week in Greece.

 Day 5- Meteora and the Monasteries

 Meteora is a spectacular UNESCO World Heritage Site.
 It’s home to amazing rock formations rising precipitously from the ground and rough and rugged green countryside.
 Numerous monasteries cling to rocky ridges as they have for centuries.
-We offer a 3 day hiking excursion that follows in the footsteps trodden by the monks 15 centuries ago or alternatively, you can enjoy a guided tour that includes entrance some of the working monasteries.
+We offer a 3-day hiking excursion that follows in the footsteps trodden by the monks 15 centuries ago or alternatively, you can enjoy a guided tour that includes entering some of the working monasteries.
 This Meteora tour takes you from Thessaloniki or Athens to Meteora and back, leaving you free from planning.

 After such a memorable morning, the rest of the day is spent relaxing in Thessaloniki.
 A wander along the gorgeous seafront will take you to the famous White Tower with its viewing platform.
 If you’re looking to relax, Thessaloniki is well known for its great regional cuisine and cozy restaurants.
-We recommend Molyvos, a mezze bar and restaurant with a killer interior design.
+We recommend Molyvos, a mezze bar, and restaurant with a killer interior design.

 Day 6- Back to Athens

-Returning back to Athens by train, you will have the opportunity to take a leisurely stroll along Ermou Street for some souvenir shopping for memetos after a week in Greece.
-At one end of the main shopping street is Syntagma Square and at the other is the Kerameikos archaeological site, which was first used as a cemetery in the 12th century BCE and for 1,000 years afterwards.
+Returning back to Athens by train, you will have the opportunity to take a leisurely stroll along Ermou Street for some souvenir shopping for mementos after a week in Greece.
+At one end of the main shopping street is Syntagma Square and at the other is the Kerameikos archaeological site, which was first used as a cemetery in the 12th century BCE and for 1,000 years afterward.
 With a leisurely evening in mind, why not enjoy a traditional dinner at Doris, one of the city’s oldest restaurants?